 Most Yards Gained by a Losing Team: 854

-While the game didn’t break the NCAA record for combined points in one game, set later that year in fact when Pitt beat Syracuse 76-61, it featured two of college football’s elite quarterbacks setting the standard for what it means to play a great football game.
+While the game didn’t surpass the NCAA record book for combined points in one game, set later that year in fact when Pitt beat Syracuse 76-61, it featured two of college football’s elite passers setting the standard for what it means to play a great football game.

-While head coaches Bob Stoops and Kliff Kingsbury had more defensive film to dissect on Sunday morning, I’m sure this is one game that they’ll never forget coaching.
+While head coaches Bob Stoops and Kliff Kingsbury had more defensive film to dissect on Sunday morning, I’m sure this is one matchup they’ll never forget coaching.

-Oklahoma versus Texas Tech will live on as a preview of what figures to be two interesting, and potentially legendary, careers in the NFL for Mayfield and Mahomes.
+Oklahoma versus TTU will live on as a preview of what figures to be two interesting, and potentially legendary, careers in the NFL for Mayfield and Mahomes.